package extensions

 Error handling with the Result type.

-is a type used for returning and propagating errors.
+Result is a type used for returning and propagating errors.
 It is an

 disjoint union with the variants, Ok, representing success and